-In Florida when a person is arrested for a DUI charge, the arresting officer will normally ask the driver to submit to a breathalyzer test.
-If the driver takes the test and the breathalyzer results are .08 or above, his or her driver’s license is IMMEDIATELY suspended for a period of 6 months.
+When a person is arrested in Florida for a DUI charge, the arresting officer will normally ask the driver to submit to a breathalyzer test.
+If the driver takes the test and the breathalyzer results are .08 or above, his or her driver’s license is immediately suspended for a period of 6 months.
 If the driver refuses to take a breath test, the Florida Department of Motor Vehicles will suspend the driving privileges for 12 months, or 18 months if the driver has previously refused to take a breath test.
 Anyone who takes a breath test and is below a .08 will not suffer a driver’s license suspension at the time of arrest.
 Filing for the formal review hearing in a timely manner is a vital decision which may be critical in a successful DUI Defense.

 When either of these two suspensions occur, the driver has 10 days from the date of the arrest to file for what is known as a formal review hearing.
 A formal review hearing is basically an appeal which is filed with the Department of Motor Vehicles, with the purpose of possibly setting aside the driver’s license suspension.
 When the hearing is filed in a timely manner the DMV will in its discretion either keep the suspension in place, or in some cases may set aside the suspension.